oxygenxml/web-author-sample-plugins/README.md

 The plugin automatically shows the text page when the editor loads.

 ### [web-author-preview-xml-fragment](web-author-preview-xml-fragment)
-This plugin uses the 'loadPreview' API to create a preview dialog in which a DITA fragment is inserted.
+This plugin uses the `loadPreview` API to create a preview dialog in which a DITA fragment is inserted.

 ## Copyright and License
 Copyright (C) 2020 Syncro Soft SRL.
 All rights reserved.

 This project is licensed under Apache License 2.0.